EduardoZepeda/coffee-bytes-hugo/content/posts/diferencias-entre-select_related-y-prefetch_related-en-django/index.en.md

 The *select_related* and *prefetch_related* methods **are used to reduce the number of queries made to the database**.
 This translates into response time for each view.
 In addition, using these methods is one of the [actions to implement to improve the performance of a Django application](/en/how-to-scale-a-django-app-to-serve-one-million-users/)

+Just consider that there are more [important things to optimize other than your app's performance](/en/dont-obsess-about-your-web-application-performance/), but if you insist, dive into annotate and aggregate, and be careful with the nested subqueries of annotate because [they can make your django queries go really slow](/en/fix-slow-queries-in-django-when-using-annotate-and-subqueries/)

 ## select_related

 The *select_related* method is **used to follow a relationship of type ForeignKey or OneToOneField to the respective objects it points to and obtain them.**.